mattermost/docs/source/process/community-process.rst

   - Community PM Responsibility:

-    - Review the repos daily, and respond to all new issues:
+    - Review the [Mattermost public repos](https://github.com/mattermost) daily, and respond to all new issues:

       - Bug Report: Try to reproduce, or ask another team member to reproduce
       - Troubleshooting: Request to move to forums